JOB BOARD

 Director of Development - Bergen PAC

 BergenPAC’s next Director of Development will lead fundraising efforts and advance the theater’s mission of bringing worldclass performances and transformative arts education to the community.
 This role is responsible for developing and implementing comprehensive fundraising strategies, including major gifts, capital campaigns, corporate sponsorships, and grant management.
 The Director of Development will cultivate a vibrant network of supporters, oversee impactful donor cultivation events such as the annual gala, and manage a team of development professionals to achieve ambitious fundraising goals.
 With a focus on building lasting relationships and enhancing donor engagement, this position offers an opportunity to play a vital role in shaping the future of the arts in New Jersey.
 KEY RESPONSIBILITIES: • Strategic Fundraising Leadership: Develop and implement comprehensive fundraising strategies, including annual giving, major gifts, capital campaigns, planned giving, and corporate sponsorships. • Donor Cultivation and Stewardship: Cultivate and maintain strong relationships with individual donors, corporate sponsors, and foundations.
 Identify new prospects and create personalized stewardship plans to enhance donor engagement and retention. • Grant Management: Oversee grant writing and reporting processes, researching potential grants and ensuring timely submissions.
-Work closely with foundations and government agencies to secure funding for bergenPAC’s programs and initiatives. • Events Management: Plan and oversee donor cultivation events, including the annual gala, donor appreciation events, and other fundraising activities.
+Work closely with foundations and government agencies to secure funding for bergenPAC’s programs and initiatives. • Events Management: Plan and overse donor cultivation events, including the annual gala, donor appreciation events, and other fundraising activities.
 Collaborate with the Special Events Coordinator to ensure all events align with fundraising goals and provide memorable donor experiences.
 Integrate best practices, external perspective and innovative approaches to ensure programs are impactful and relevant.

 Compensation: Salary range is $130,000 – $150,000 commensurate with experience.